Actindo-AG/Documentation/Workflows/UserInterface/01_WorkflowElements.md

    Element key.
 This information is read-only.

   - *Label*
   Action name.
 Click this field to edit the action name.
-The action name is edited both in the settings side bar and in the diagram.
+The action name is changed both in the settings side bar and in the diagram.

   - *Queue type*
   Click the drop-down list to select the applicable queue type.
 For detailed information about queue types, see [Configure the queue types](#to-be-completed).